 (working) Our Story -

 We are many stories that began at different times and in different places with common themes, efforts and values.
 In the summer of 2018, through friendships, sharing meals together, and lively dialogue, we started to weave and bind our commonalities together.
 The Western Upper Peninsula Food Systems Council is the result of sharing our food resiliency dreams, desires for equity and justice, and ultimately, a commitment to be in the service of our communities.

 Our Council’s website, mission, vision, and case statement are currently under development as we use our first year to build partnerships and engage with communities in the Western Upper Peninsula, Michigan.

 (working) Vision -

-We aim to create a supportive, interconnected, and equitable food system across our region through service and stewardship for the wellbeing of our human and more-than-human communities.
+We aim to create a supportive, interconnected, and equitable food system across our region through service and stewardship for the wellbeing of our earth, air, and water, and all living beings.

 (working) Mission -